A female employee in need of a place to lactate met with resistance and strict company policy.

 When she returned to work and needed to use a lactation room, she was met with resistance.
-The company nurse informed Ames of Nationwide’s lactation policy, which gave badge access to the lactation rooms once an employee completed paperwork that had a three-day processing period.
-This policy was available to all employees on the company intranet, yet no one–not even the disability case manager–mentioned this policy to Ames.
+The company nurse informed Ames of the company’s lactation policy, which gave badge access to the lactation rooms once an employee completed paperwork that had a three-day processing period.
+This policy was available to all employees on the company intranet, yet no one mentioned this policy to Ames.

-Ames filed suit against Nationwide on the basis of sex- and pregnancy-discrimination in violation of Title VII of the Civil Rights Act of 1964.
+Ames filed suit against the company on the basis of sex- and pregnancy-discrimination, claiming her employer was in violation of Title VII of the Civil Rights Act of 1964.

-A lower court dismissed Ames’ case deciding that she could have sought other internal complaint procedures about her discriminatory treatment before writing her resignation letter and did not.
-They also found that the comment ‘go home and be with your babies’ was gender neutral because both genders can be parents.
+A lower court dismissed Ames’ case, deciding she could have sought other internal complaint procedures about her discriminatory treatment before writing her resignation letter.
+The court also found that the comment “go home and be with your babies” was gender neutral because both males and females can be parents.

-On appeal, the Supreme Court upheld the lower courts judgment saying that she did not meet the ‘burden of proof’ needed to proceed with a claim of sex- or pregnancy-discrimination.
-The court found Nationwide made several attempts to accommodate Ames by suggesting temporary solutions.
-Even though these solutions may not have been immediately available or ideal, Ames resigned before Nationwide could thoroughly address her requests for accommodation.
-Additionally, the court cites that Ames should not have assumed the worst by thinking the interim solutions would not work and her only option was to resign.
+On appeal, the Supreme Court upheld the lower court’s judgment saying that she did not meet the burden of proof needed to proceed with a claim of sex- or pregnancy-discrimination.
+The court found that the company made several attempts to accommodate Ames by suggesting temporary solutions.
+Even though these solutions may not have been immediately available or ideal, Ames resigned before her company could thoroughly address her requests for accommodation.
+Additionally, the court cited that Ames should not have assumed the worst by thinking the interim solutions would not work and her only option was to resign.

 Title VII of the Civil Rights Act of 1964